LGKentang/lc085-react/README.md

 ## Description
 My web app is called "moviedex" and it's a simple movie search application that allows users to search and save their favorite movies.
 The frontend of this app is built using React.js.

 When a user opens the app, they are presented with a clean and minimalistic interface where they can search or to favorite the movies.
 Each movie card have their details such as title name, release date, and a favorite button.
-The favorite button is also present in the movie details
+The favorite button is also present in the movie details.

 The app stores the task data on the local storage to save their favorited movies.
-The provider used is axios, using REST API from tmdb (The Movie Database) for the movie data
+The provider used is axios, using REST API from tmdb (The Movie Database) for the movie data.

 ## Links